 Next to the market is the largest Sikh temple in Southeast Asia.

 While I was in Chow Kit I got to work out something that has been bothering me on the Kuala Lumpur transit map.
 As someone who dabbles in making metro maps I noticed how there are some stations where you can transfer to another station outside of the paid ticketing area.
-This is represented with a person walking on a line between two stations.
+This is represented by a person walking on a line between two stations.

 It turns out that this is a genuine pedestrian connection between two stations, with an uninterrupted elevated walkway from one station to another.
 According to Google maps the total path is 650 metres and takes 8 minutes to walk.
 London is famous for having some long walks at transfer stations within the paid ticketing area.
 I don’t recall using a metro system with such a long walk between non-ticketed areas.